zgw2000/zgw2000.github.io/_portfolio/portfolio-3.md

 `R0 < 1: extinction of infection (best case)`

 **Preferential Attachment network:**
 A preferential attachment process is any of a class of processes in which some quantity, typically some form of wealth or credit, is distributed among a number of individuals or objects according to how much they already have, so that those who are already wealthy receive more than those who are not.
 "Preferential attachment" is only the most recent of many names that have been given to such processes.
 They are also referred to under the names "Yule process", "cumulative advantage", "the rich get richer", and, less correctly, the "Matthew effect".
-The application of preferential attachment to the growth of the World Wide Web was proposed by Barabási and Albert in 1999.
+The application of preferential attachment to the growth of the World Wide Web was proposed by Barabási[^1] and Albert[^2] in 1999.
 Barabási and Albert also coined the name "preferential attachment" by which the process is best known today and suggested that the process might apply to the growth of other networks as well.
 <br/>
 The network begins with an initial connected network of m0 nodes.
 New nodes are added to the network one at a time.
 Each new node is connected to m ≤ 𝑚0 existing nodes with a probability that is proportional to the number of links that the existing nodes already have.
 Formally, the probability pi that the new node is connected to node i is: